Rutgers Women's Basketball adds two new members to coaching staff

 Rutgers Women’s Basketball has a General Manager and an assistant coach.

-The Scarlet Knights will hire Matthew Brune to be the program’s GM, a source confirmed to The Knight Report.
-Lauren Hansen will also become an assistant coach on the staff.
+The Scarlet Knights will hire Matthew Brune to be the program’s GM.
+Lauren Hansen will also become an assistant coach on the staff, both according to contracts obtained by The Knight Report via an open public records request.

 Brune previously covered LSU sports — including Women’s Basketball — for The Bengal Tiger, On3’s site covering the Tigers, overlapping with new head coach Gary Redus II.